Sunzheini/vm_server/README.md

 this server is hosted;
 3. Accepting uploaded python scripts, which can be then executed on the same pc, where this server is hosted;

+# Environment variables
+In terminal: pip install python-decouple
+In settings.py: from decouple import config, Csv
+Add the needed variables
+Create a dir 'env' in the main dir and a file inside called '.env' point the path in Edit Configurations -> Path to ".env" files like this:
+`C:/Appl/Projects/Python/1350-FBW_lab_pc_rest_api_server_backend/envs/.env`
+and add the needed variables

 # Running the project